Esssssss31/Making-PUV-Realtime-Information-Available-On-Google-Maps-with-GTFS-and-SafeTravelPH/README.md

 5. Monitor and maintain the system: Set up monitoring and alerting systems to detect any issues with the data pipeline or GTFS feed generation.
 Regularly review the data to ensure that it is accurate and up-to-date.

 These are the basic steps involved in building a codebase for a bus transit agency to publish GTFS feeds to Google Maps based on real-time data from a mobile app via MQTT and Apache Kafka.
 However, this is a complex task and may require additional steps or considerations based on the specific requirements of your project.
 (ChatGPT)

+***
+The estimated time of arrival (ETA) of the bus is calculated by Google Maps using the GTFS real-time data that is published by the transit agency.
+When a user searches for directions using Google Maps, it queries the GTFS API for real-time information about the transit service, including the location and predicted arrival times of the next bus.
+The GTFS API then calculates the ETA based on the real-time data and other information such as traffic and historical travel times.

+In terms of the codebase, the logic for calculating the ETA is typically handled by the GTFS API and not by the scripts in the project.
+However, you can customize the display of the ETA in the Google Maps interface by modifying the GTFS feed to include additional information such as the number of stops before a particular destination or the expected travel time between stops.